Partulina mighelsiana: Description

 This snail species has a striped shell that consists of different shades of brown, black, and white.
 Their body is a transparent brown color.

 Habitat

 Partulina mighelsiana is found in very small and fragmented populations.
 Although it is not considered to be endangered, it is seriously threatened, similar to many other Hawaiian tree snails in the subfamily Achatinellinae.
 It is terrestrial and is found in trees, trunks, stems, and leaves that have fungi.
-They are threatened by rats, Euglandina, Oxychilus, habitat destruction, and over-collecting.
+They are threatened by habitat destruction, over-collecting, and predation by introduced rats, Oxychilus, and possibly Euglandina.